rositis/hierarchical_select/README.txt

 folder, since that will cause problems and is bad practice in general.
 If "sites/all/modules" doesn't exist yet, just create it.

-2) Install the modules it depends on.
-Don't forget to copy the jquery.js file included in the jQuery Update module to the "misc" directory!

-3) Enable the module.
+2) Enable the module.

-4) If you want to use it for one or more of your vocabularies, go to admin/content/taxonomy and click the "edit" link for a vocabulary.
+3) If you want to use it for one or more of your vocabularies, go to admin/content/taxonomy and click the "edit" link for a vocabulary.
 Now scroll down and you'll find a whole range of Hierarchical Select settings.
 All settings are explained there as well.